Create Power BI visuals using R

 In certain cases, you may not want automatic grouping to occur, or you may want all rows to appear, including duplicates.
-In that case, add an index field to your dataset, which causes all rows to be considered unique and prevents grouping.
+In that case, add an index field to your semantic model, which causes all rows to be considered unique and prevents grouping.

-The generated dataframe is named dataset, and you access selected columns by their respective names.
+The generated dataframe is named semantic model, and you access selected columns by their respective names.
 For example, access the

 gearfield by adding